 Hope for Justice is celebrating the rescue of a victim of slavery who has been freed after 18 terrible months of exploitation and control.

 Since May 2018, Mathias* has suffered at the hands of employers who made him a victim of systematic forced labour; he was coerced to work under threats.
-Hope for Justice’s team identified Mathias last month, in the city of Trondheim, central Norway.
-We worked alongside community groups and partners to rescue him.
+Mathias came to Trondheim, in central Norway, from a country outside of Europe with the promise of a job that was too good to refuse.

-A member of our team in Norway said: “Even though they have had suspicions, the police in Trondheim have not found any cases of human trafficking in Trondheim since 2015… A matter of weeks ago, Hope for Justice identified Mathias as being exploited through forced labour.
-Over the past 18 months, he has been controlled, both on and off the work site.
+A member of our team in Norway said: “Even though they have had suspicions, the police in Trondheim have not found any cases of human trafficking in Trondheim since 2015… Hope for Justice identified Mathias as being exploited through forced labour.
+Over the past 18 months, he has been controlled, both inside and outside of work.
 He expressed much gratitude for getting the help he needed.

 “This is one step, one life, closer to a world free from slavery.
 Mathias now wishes to press charges and wants to cooperate with police on the investigation.”